 The Nar Phu Valley trek only opened in 2003 and still remains a relatively little-trekked area.
 In fact, this hidden valley requires a special permit to enter.
-The Nar Phu Valley trek is a fantastic and real adventure mountain Himalaya wilderness experience that is unforgettable, spectacular views.
-It is a truly hidden valley trail that offers trekkers a rare opportunity to explore around unspoiled valley.
+The Nar Phu Valley trek is a fantastic and real adventure mountain Himalaya wilderness experience that is unforgettable, with spectacular views.
+It is a truly hidden valley trail that offers trekkers a rare opportunity to explore around unspoiled valleys.
 It is very famous for the Himalayan nature with ancient Tibet culture as Buddhist.

 It is being from Dharpani the famous route following the Annapurna around the trail and branches off from the Koto village.
 The Nar Phu Valley trek is a real Himalayan wilderness experience that is as unforgettable as it is spectacular.
 Tucked between the more visited Annapurna and Manaslu regions, Nar Phu is a true hidden gem that offers trekkers a rare opportunity to explore unspoiled valleys that feature a mix of raw Himalayan nature and ancient Buddhist culture.

 Nar-Phu Valley Trek Hidden by swirls of mountain mist ahead of us, from Kangla pass at 5200m the magnificent panorama view of Annapurna massif appears remote and forbidding.